Written by Anna from Expert World Travel & the Chasing the Donkey team.

 Find Banja Luka day trips we think you will like here ↳

-Famous for the UNESCO heritage Mehmed Pasa Sokolovic Bridge, the town of Visegrad rests at the confluence of the rivers Rzav and Drina.
-Reasons to visit Visegrad include the King Matthias Museum, the 13th-century citadel, and Solomon’s Tower, and the Nagy-Villam Lookout Tower.
+Famous for the UNESCO heritage Mehmed Paša Sokolović Bridge, the town of Visegrad rests at the confluence of the rivers Rzav and Drina.
+Reasons to visit Visegrad include the King Matthias Museum, the 13th-century citadel, Solomon’s Tower, and the Nagy-Villam Lookout Tower.

 How far is Visegrad from Sarajevo?

-There are no direct buses or trains here, and the best way to reach Visegrad is by spending 2 hours in a taxi or a rental car.
+There are no direct buses or trains here, and the best way to reach Visegrad is by taking 2 hours by taxi or rental car.

 How far are the Kravica Waterfalls from Sarajevo?